 Biography of J.D.
 Vance

 J.D.
 Vance is an American political figure and the fiftieth Vice President of the United States.
-He rose to this position from the ground up.
-Vance's biography is a ready-made plot for a Hollywood movie.
+He climbed his way to the top from humble beginnings.
+Vance's life story reads like a Hollywood screenplay.

 Source: